 Passionate about chamber music, Schuyler coordinated and performed in College Light Opera's inaugural and second annual chamber music series.
 An advocate of new music, she performed at the 2016 and 2017 Contemporary Music Festivals at JMU.
 Equally at home with early music, she regularly performs on traverso with the Rutgers Baroque Players.

 She has been a featured performer at the New York Flute Fair, New Jersey Flute Fair, Wisconsin Flute Fair, and NJMEA, VMEA, and CBDNA conferences.
 Schuyler has performed in numerous masterclasses and ensembles across the US.
 She is a sought-after piccoloist, and has performed on piccolo with Southern Virginia Opera, Rockbridge Symphony, College Light Opera, and Rutgers Opera Theatre.

-Schuyler earned her B.M. in Performance and B.A. in Government from Lawrence University and Conservatory of Music, her M.M. in Performance from James Madison University, and is currently pursuing her D.M.A. in Performance under the tutelage of Bart Feller at Rutgers University's Mason Gross School of the Arts.
+Schuyler earned her B.M. in Performance and B.A. in Government from Lawrence University and Conservatory of Music, her M.M. in Performance from James Madison University, and her D.M.A. in Performance under the tutelage of Bart Feller at Rutgers University's Mason Gross School of the Arts.